 For most of his career though, Sir Denis worked at Granada TV.
 He joined them around the time they first aired in the mid 50’s and was there through the success of the likes of Coronation Street, Jewel in the Crown, and Brideshead Revisited to name but a few.
 By the time David met Sir Denis, David says “he was an absolute legend at Granada.
 Although nearly 70, he was still working there as either their chairman or deputy chairman, I can’t remember which”.

-Sir Denis introduced David to many people in music and entertainment over the years; and it was amazing how their acquaintances morphed.
-Sir Denis’ friend Baron Moser (who served as Chairman of the Royal Opera House when Sir Denis was deputy chairman) is the father of Pete Moser (who was the CEO of a music and eductaion charity that David was a Non-executive director of).
-Sir Denis’ employee Tony Wilson (aka Anthony H Wilson) was another of David’s mentors.
-Sir Denis’ friend Sir John Manduell (founding principal of the Royal Northern College of Music) also became a business acquaintance of David’s.
+Sir Denis introduced David to many people in music and entertainment over the years and it was amazing how their acquaintances morphed.
+Sir Denis’ friend Baron Moser, who served as Chairman of the Royal Opera House (when Sir Denis was deputy chairman) is the father of David’s friend Pete Moser, who was the CEO of a music and eductaion charity that David was a trustee of.
+Sir Denis’ employee Tony Wilson (aka in the TV industry as Anthony H. Wilson) was another of David’s mentors.
+Sir Denis’ friend Sir John Manduell, the founding principal of the Royal Northern College of Music, also became a friend and business acquaintance of David’s.

 Sir Denis was a wonderful gentleman.
 Although he was one of the driving forces behind the success of commercial television in Britain, he also had deep rooted passion for his other interests that included: classical music, opera, film, military tactics, fishing… and his native Scotland!